unstoppabledomains/dev-docs/login-with-unstoppable/libraries/uauth-bnc-onboard.md

 ### UAuth

 A reference to the UAuth library.
-Used to construct a UAuth instance if one isn't passed in the constructor.
+Used to construct a UAuth instance if one isn't passed to the constructor.

 ```typescript
 public static UAuth: typeof UAuth